 Been Let Down have a proven record of securing compensation for those who have incurred solicitor negligence.

-A Solicitor owes a client a duty of care to act in their best interests.
-If that Solicitor gives incorrect advice or fails to do something which any reasonably competent Solicitor would have done then you may have a claim in negligence, if you can establish that you have lost something of value.
+A solicitor owes a client a duty of care to act in their best interests.
+If that Solicitor gives incorrect advice or fails to do something which any reasonably competent Solicitor would have done, then you may have a claim in negligence, if you can establish that you have lost something of value.

-There are many different situations where a Solicitor may have adversely affected your legal case, whether it be failing to comply with an Order of the Court, not investigating evidence, making a procedural error, missing an important deadline to name a few.
+There are many different situations whereby a Solicitor may have adversely affected your legal case, whether it be failing to comply with an Order of the Court, not investigating evidence, making a procedural error, or missing an important deadline to name a few.